Changepoint Detection: An Analysis of the Central England Temperature Series: Comments, Conclusions, and Discussion

-Among all fitted models, the winner (best fitting model), which has the smallest BIC and MDL scores, has trend and mean shifts in 1700, 1739, and 1988.
-Table \ref{tab:mod_fitting_result} presents the log-likelihood, BIC, and MDL scores of all model fits along with some additional information.
-Table \ref{tab:best_fitting_mod} provides estimates of our best fitting model's intercept and slope parameters.
-Having both BIC and MDL penalties agree on model type and changepoint configuration adds robustness to our conclusions.
-Models with shifts were deemed preferable to models having correlation.
+Having both BIC and MDL penalties agree on the model type and changepoint configuration adds robustness to our conclusions, suggesting that the fitted segmentations are stable.
+According to \cite{lavielle2005}, changepoint segmentations that are stable over a range of penalty values should be preferred.
+Overall, models with shifts were deemed preferable to models having autocorrelated errors.

-While a formal attribution of these three changes is not our emphasis, some brief words about the detected shifts is provided.
-First, shifts flagged before 1772 may be due to inferior data quality over this period \citep{Proietti_Hillebrand_2017}.
-As such, the first two shifts may represent artificial changes in the record.
-This said, the shift in 1700 also coincides with the rapid cooling of the Maunder minimum \citep{Plaut_etal_1995}.
-This feature of the CET data is known and should be flagged by most changepoint approaches.
-A third changepoint flagged in 1988 is not surprising given that the rate of warming has increased at the global level in the 1960/70s in a range of surface temperature records, as discussed in studies using both trend shift and joinpin models \citep{Cahill_etal_2015, Beaulieu_Killick_2018, Rahmstorf_2017, Ruggieri_2012}.